Buy Currency

 By now you should have a good idea of how much it costs to travel in India - is it time to start planning your trip?

-Experience added peace of mind with the Travelex Money Card - an optimal alternative to carrying your debit card.
+Experience added peace of mind with the Travelex Money Card, powered by Mastercard® - an optimal alternative to carrying your debit card.
 Unlike your debit card, our Travelex Money Card is not linked to your bank account, minimising your risk of losing all your funds in case of loss or theft.
-Load your card with Great British pounds, and withdraw Indian rupees from ATMs or make secure, contactless payments directly at the point of sale.
+You can make secure contactless payments directly at the point of sale in India with our card, if you have a balance in your wallet and withdraw Indian rupees from ATMs.

 Please note that a 2% fee applies to GBP loads, and a 5.75% fee is incurred when using the card in India where the local currency isn't offered on our Travelex Money Card.
 This fee also extends to cash withdrawals for Indian rupees and other currencies that are not offered on our Travelex Money Card.
 While Travelex does not impose charges to ATM withdrawals, it's important to note that fees from other ATM providers may apply.
 Find out more on our fees here.